Terrele/SQL_Project_LHL/starting_with_questions.md

 SQL Queries:

-select city, country, SUM(session."totalTransactionRevenue") as rev FROM session
+select city, country, SUM(totaltransactionrevenue) as rev FROM session
 WHERE city != 'not available in demo dataset'
 GROUP BY city, country
-HAVING SUM(session."totalTransactionRevenue") > 1
+HAVING SUM(totaltransactionrevenue) > 1
 ORDER BY rev DESC
 LIMIT 1